-Boba is tapioca pearl which is used to make the drink.
+Boba is a tapioca pearl which is used to make the drink.
 In the United States, recently this is gaining its popularity.
 Nowadays it is not only limited to Thai restaurants but widely available on other food junctions as well.

-It is small in spherical shape and has a texture like jelly, which is a great addition and a pleasing WOW factor to the juices and smoothies.
+It is small in a spherical shape and has a texture like jelly, which is a great addition and a pleasing WOW factor to the juices and smoothies.

 Many do not know what boba or bubble tea is.
-But those who are then regular visitors of the Asian restaurants, probably you don’t need this introduction.
+But those who are then regular visitors to the Asian restaurants, probably you don’t need this introduction.
 You may skip reading the next paragraph.

 The boba, the tapioca pearls have a subtle flavor and combines well with its co-ingredients.
 It does not dominate the original aspect of the avocado and the green tea.
 Hence this tea tastes pure by retaining the natural flavor of avocado and green tea.
-Boba is the surprise factor which gently glides into the throat, which is exciting for every sip.
+Boba is the surprise factor that gently glides into the throat, which is exciting for every sip.

 Where to get?

 Tapioca pearls are hard to find in the regular American grocery stores.
-But you may get it in the Asian stores like H Mart, or other local Asian stores.
+But you may get it in Asian stores like H Mart, or other local Asian stores.

 I know many of you were asking that substitutes for this Boba to make avocado bubble tea.
 The closest alternative I find is Indian Sabudhana, which is smaller, lightweight and turns transparent when cooked.